-Well, Irish Soda Bread is a recipe that you need to know.
+Irish Soda Bread is a recipe that you need to know.
 It’s easy and rustic and makes a good loaf of bread.
 Chances are you have the ingredients on hand.
 Traditional Irish Soda Bread contains but four ingredients: flour, salt, buttermilk and baking soda.
 The Society for the Preservation of Irish Soda Bread feels rather strongly about educating folks to understand that all those add ins such as raisins, nuts, currents and Heaven only knows what else, aren’t part of the tradition.
 I used a combination of white and whole wheat flour to give it more flavor but didn’t use any non-traditional ingredients.
+Of course, if you’re making the recipe, you add whatever your heart desires.

 The hardest part about this recipe is that you should wait six long hours before you cut the dadgum thing.
 I suggest you make it at night and let the six hours elapse while you sleep to lessen the temptation to cut the loaf too soon.